 Starting early means you’ll have a lot of time to keep an eye out for the best deals.
 No one on your list will appreciate a gift more just because you had to spend additional money on it, so why should you?

-Natasha Rachel Smith, financial expert at TopCashBack (@TopCashBackUSA), told us some tips for saving:
+Natasha Rachel Smith, financial expert at TopCashBack, provided us with some tips for saving:

 Shop smartly.
 Do research prior to going shopping.
 Identify the items you need to buy, head online, and check out where you can score them at the cheapest price.
 It is senseless to pay more for the same item at a different store.

 When shopping online, make sure you get free shipping.
 Competition online is fierce during the holiday season, so plenty of retailers will be offering free shipping that you can take advantage of.
 Remember, every dollar counts when budgeting.

 Shop for deals on Groupon.
 Groupon has awesome deals – at least 50% off the standard price – on goods, pampering, and local experiences.
 Providing someone with an experience or service can be cheaper than a traditional gift.
 Consider shopping for discount massages or tickets to a concert, show, or museum.

 Use cashback sites.
 In addition to shopping during sales, use a cashback rebates site to stack savings … Cashback sites have holiday sales too, including double cashback days, so keep your eyes peeled for additional shopping incentives to sweeten the savings.

 Use your credit card reward points.
 Don’t forget about your credit card rewards.
 If you aren’t going to redeem your rewards for travel options, tap into your accrued points to score gift cards to stores [where you plan on shopping] or for gifts.

 Hit the dollar store.
 Don’t splurge on expensive wrapping paper, cards, or holiday decorations.
 Visit your local discount dollar stores to purchase decorative holiday items.
 You will save more money in the long run and your wallet will thank you!

 You could also think outside the gift box.